yandex/yatagan/api/dynamic/module.md

 # Module api-dynamic

-An API dependency for clients, that wish to use reflection for parsing and serving DL components at runtime (RT backend).
+An API dependency for clients, that wish to use reflection for parsing and serving Yatagan components at runtime (RT backend).

 Specializes base [:api] dependency.
-Provides an entry-point implementation [Dagger][com.yandex.yatagan.Dagger], that uses the same logic, as AP backends, at runtime to process annotations.
+Provides an entry-point implementation [Yatagan][com.yandex.yatagan.Yatagan], that uses the same logic, as AP backends, at runtime to process annotations.
 The components and other required interfaces are implemented using `java.lang.reflect.Proxy` mechanism.